johnbumgarner/wordhoard/README.md

 Word frequency is the technique used in textual analysis to measure the frequency of a specific word or word grouping within unstructured data.
 Measuring the number of word occurrences in a corpus allows a researcher to garner interesting insights about the text.
 A subset of word frequency is the correlation between a given word and that word's relationship to either antonyms and synonyms within the specific corpus being analyzed.
 Knowing these relationships is critical to improving word frequencies and topic modeling.

-<i>Wordhoard</i> was designed to assist researchers performing textual analysis to build more comprehensive antonyms and synonyms lists.
+<i>Wordhoard</i> was designed to assist researchers performing textual analysis to build more comprehensive lists of antonyms, synonyms, hypernyms, hyponyms and homophones.
 </p>

 # Installation